 We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical studies, and will face an even greater risk if we sell our product candidates commercially.
-An individual may bring a liability claim against us if one of our product candidates causes, or merely appears to have caused, an injury.
+An individual or a group of individuals may bring a liability claim against us if one of our product candidates causes, or merely appears to have caused, an injury.
 If we cannot successfully defend ourselves against product liability claims, we will incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in the following: